Four Popular Strategies for Swing Trading

 The relative strength index (RSI) is a momentum oscillator that quantifies the speed and change of an asset’s movements.
 It oscillates between 0 and 100, and traditionally, a level above 70 indicates overbought conditions, while a level below 30 indicates oversold conditions.
 When RSI moves into these areas, the likelihood of a reversal increases.

 For this swing trade system, we will need the RSI indicator with its default setting of 14.
 We will wait for RSI to move beyond 30 or 70, then watch for a divergence to appear.
 This will commonly occur in areas of support or resistance.
-Once we spot the divergence, we will wait for a hammer or shooting star to appear.
+Once we spot the divergence, we will wait for a reversal pattern to appear.
 When the candle closes, we can enter the position.

 Unlike the previous two strategies, there’s no defined area to place a stop loss here.
 However, a stop just beyond the entry candle should suffice.
 The theory states that profits can be taken at a nearby support/resistance level or when RSI moves into overbought/oversold conditions, depending on the direction of the trade.